-3.1.1 State Management.
-NFSv4 is stateful, and OPEN is a state-mutating operation.
-The NFSv4 protocol requires a client to open a file before reading or writing it.
-Moreover, READ and WRITE must provide the stateid (an ID uniquely identifying a server's state [37]) returned by the preceding OPEN.
-Thus, state management is a key challenge when vread or vwrite adds OPEN and READ/WRITE calls into a single compound. vNFS solves this by using the NFS current stateid, which is a server-side state similar to the current filehandle.
-To ensure that the NFS server always uses the correct state, vread and vwrite take advantage of NFSv4's special support for using the current stateid [37, Section 8.2.3].
+and READ/WRITE calls into a single compound. vNFS solves this by using the NFS current stateid, which is a server-side state similar to the current filehandle.
+To ensure that the NFS server always uses the correct state, vread and vwrite take advantage of NFSv4's special support for using the current stateid [34, Section 8.2.3].

-3.1.2 Appending. vwrite also adds an optional small extension to the NFSv4 protocol to better support appends.
-As noted in the Linux manual page for open(2) [25], "O_APPEND may lead to corrupted files on NFS filesystems if more than one process appends data to a file at once."
+■ Appending vwrite also adds an optional small extension to the NFSv4.1 protocol to better support appends.
+As noted in the Linux manual page for open(2) [28], "O_APPEND may lead to corrupted files on NFS filesystems if more than one process appends data to a file at once."
 The base NFSv4 protocol does not support appending, so the kernel NFS client appends by writing to an offset equal to the current known file size.
-This behavior is inefficient because the file size must first be read in a separate RPC, and it is vulnerable to time-of-check-to-time-of-use (TOCTTOU) attacks.
+This behavior is inefficient as the file size must first be read separately, and it is vulnerable to TOCTTOU (time-of-check-to-time-of-use) attacks.
 Our extension uses a special offset value (UINT64_MAX) in the I/O structure to indicate appending, making appending reliable with a tiny (5 LoC) change to the NFS server.